Safe access zones at abortion clinics are constitutional and ensure privacy and safety

 Manitoba’s bill also provides protection to school students from harassment by anti-choice protesters, a much welcome addition that also has a legal precedent.
 Too often, protesters deliberately display upsetting graphic imagery of alleged aborted fetuses outside high schools – this has happened across Canada in at least a dozen municipalities.
 In response, the City of Calgary passed an amendment[xi] in Oct 2020 to its Temporary Signs on Highways bylaw,[xii] limiting signs with advocacy messaging to just 5” x 3.5” within 150 metres of any Calgary school during school hours.
 The city designed the restriction to be justifiable under the Charter.

 We congratulate Nahanni Fontaine for her courage in bringing forward this valuable bill, despite the misinformation from people who oppose abortion rights and want to make access as difficult as possible.
-The Abortion Rights Coalition of Canada urges all Manitoba MLAs to support Bill 207 to protect Manitobans’ access to health care and freedom from harassment.
+The Abortion Rights Coalition of Canada urges all Manitoba MLAs to vote for Bill 207 to protect Manitobans’ access to health care and freedom from harassment.
 The bill is constitutional, follows similar legislation in other provinces and cities, and is the right thing to do.

 *Contact: Joyce Arthur, Executive Director, Vancouver, 604-351-0867, joyce [at] arcc-cdac.ca

 Paige Mason, ARCC Board member, Winnipeg, 204-492-0840, paigemason15 [at] live.com